ECP-copa/Cabana/paper/paper.md

 and long-range MD algorithms, grid structures are useful even in simulations which are generally "mesh-free" (e.g. short-range MD), for accelerating neighbor list generation and multi-node spatial decomposition.
-In addition, support for sparse grids has been added, only allocating and iterating over the grid where particles exist.
+In addition, support for sparse grids is in progress to enable only allocating and iterating over the grid where particles exist.

 As with the core particle package, `Cajita` includes interfaces to separate libraries for complex particle-grid related motifs.
 This includes distributed,